Trusted Leadership in Mental Health Recovery

 A lifelong advocate for community service and mental health, with over 40 years of nonprofit leadership and volunteer experience.

 Lisa Kubisiak, a white woman with blonde hair, smiling softly while wearing a mauve top and a patterned scarf.
-She is the Board Secretary at Mental Health Partnerships.
+She is a Board Member at Mental Health Partnerships.

 Board of Directors